Raayhan/Covid-19-Self-Assesment-System/README.md

-# Covid-19-Self-Assesment-System
+# Covid-19-Self-Assessment-System
-Covid-19 Self Assesment System helps to detect whether you are affected by Covid-19 or not by using a questioner wizard.
+Covid-19 Self Assessment System helps to detect whether you are affected by Covid-19 or not by using a questioner wizard.

 The world is at its utmost crisis moments now.
 Due to COVID-19 we lost many lives and many have been facing financial crisis all over the world.
 Economics are down due to pandemic.